pwerken/EDMC_Waypoints/README.md

 # EDMC_Waypoints

-Plugin for [EDMC](https://github.com/EDCD/EDMarketConnector/wiki) that automatically copies to clipboard the next waypoint on a route you planned.
+Plugin for [EDMC](https://github.com/EDCD/EDMarketConnector/wiki) that automatically copies the next waypoint of your planned route the clipboard.

 ## Installation